 The map zooms to Houston, Texas, and points corresponding to hurricane shelters are added to the map.
 In the Import File pane, you can choose how the points are styled.
 For now, you'll use the default style.

-- In the Import File pane, click Next.
+- In the Import File pane, for Style the points, click Next.

 Finally, you'll save the points to the project.